Dealing with the practical impact of coronavirus

-Information if you are returning to work
+Information if you need to go to work

 If you do need to go into work, your employer should have put measures in place to keep you safe.
-These measures include social distancing , handwashing, and frequent cleaning at work.
+These measures include social distancing, hand washing, and frequent cleaning at work.
 You can read more about these measures in our blog on working during coronavirus.